 The Lady of the Castle Church

-The Byzantine Lady of the Castle Church dates back to the 11th century AD stands at the eastern end of the Street of the Knights.
-This church is a famous pilgrimage site for people near and far to this Turkish Holy Place.
+The Byzantine Lady of the Castle Church dates back to the 11th century AD standing at the eastern end of the Street of the Knights.
+It served as both a Roman Catholic church and a Muslim mosque.
+It’s a famous pilgrimage site for people near and far to this Turkish Holy Place.

 Mandraki Harbor